Isaia: History

 Isaia was founded in Napoli by Enrico Isaia, who opened a fabric store for Neapolitan tailoring, and later a small atelier next to the store.
-In 1957 the brothers Enrico, Rosario and Corrado Isaia moved the business to Casalnuovo, a village near Napoli where tailoring was a large part of the economy, and Isaia became a men's tailoring company.
+In 1957, the brothers Enrico, Rosario and Corrado Isaia moved the business to Casalnuovo, a village near Napoli where tailoring was a large part of the economy, and Isaia became a men's tailoring company.
 Enrico Isaia died at age 84 on 7 March 2017.

 Coral legend

 In Naples, the mythical origin story of red coral is well known.
 As the legend goes, the Greek hero Perseus killed the Gorgon Medusa and wanted to deliver her head as a wedding present to the King of Seriphos, who was about to wed his mother.
 On his way home, he saw the beautiful Andromeda chained to a rock and about to be eaten by a sea monster.
 Wanting to save her life, he killed the beast and then sat on the bank of the water to wash his hands.
-When he set the sack with Medusa's head besides him, her blood dripped into the water and transformed into what we know as red coral.
-For this, Neapolitans consider red coral a sign of good luck, and they use it in everything from pendants to religious ornaments to jewelry.
+When he set the sack with Medusa's head beside him, her blood dripped into the water and transformed into what we know as red coral.
+For this, Neapolitans consider red coral a sign of good luck, and they use it in everything from pendants to religious ornaments to jewellery.

 Products

-Isaia is most known for its Neapolitan tailoring, often in bright colors to counteract the sun bleaching that occurs in the warm climate of Naples.
-The brand produces suits, blazers, neckties, knitwear, shirts, overshirts, swim trunks and leathergoods for itself and select made in Italy retailers.
+Isaia is most known for its Neapolitan tailoring, often in bright colours to counteract the sun bleaching that occurs in the warm climate of Naples.
+The brand produces suits, blazers, neckties, knitwear, shirts, overshirts, swim trunks and leather goods for itself and select made in Italy retailers.
 In 2020, the brand produced denim with a customized selvage and a traditional Neapolitan proverb embroidered on the inside.